sxlijin/sxlijin.github.io/posts/2024-02-18-joining-boundary.md

 I'm fortunate enough to earn enough that I do not, and will never have to worry about making rent.
 I don't have to buy groceries based on what's on sale.
-I can comfortable fund all my hobbies (climbing, skiing, and photography) (climbing, skiing, and photography).
+I can comfortable fund all my hobbies (climbing, skiing, and photography).
 And I'm confident in the stability of my earning potential.

 That's enough for me.